These pencil-themed bookmarks and gift tags are easy back-to-school crafts for kids.

 2. Cut 3/4″ of the short end of a pink sticker for the eraser piece.
 Draw around the top and two sides.

 Add the assembled pencil sticker centered onto the heavy 4 1/2″ x 1 1/2″ yellow paper.
-Affix the tag to a pencil or other stick to insert into a potted plant.
-Tie a bow with ribbon above the tag on the stick.
+Affix the tag to a pencil or other stick to insert into a potted plant or faux flower arrangement.
+Tie a bow with some ribbon above the tag on the stick.

 To make a bookmark: